-According to the findings cost allocation has a significant effect on profitability of manufacturing firms in Hargeisa Somalia.
+According to the findings cost allocation has a significant effect on profitability of manufacturing firm of G.B.K Group of Companies Limited.
 Hence cost allocation has a high bearing on profitability of the manufacturing organizations.

 5.2.3 Objective three; the effect of cost monitoring on profitability